Brandon Victor Dixon Awards

 ROUND I

-• The school may nominate up to two (2) roles in each gender category to be evaluated for the Best Actor and Best Actress Awards.
+• The school may nominate up to four (4) performers with at least one (1) in each gender category to be evaluated for the Best Actor and Best Actress Awards.
 If a show is double-cast, all nominees must be in the same cast.
 The school chooses the cast that will be judged and only presents dates of that cast’s performance as eligible for judging.

 • For the purposes of the NHSMTA program, students evaluated in performance roles are adjudicated in the category corresponding to their gender identification, not the gender of the role that they played.
 Students identifying as non-binary or gender-fluid may choose to either select the category in which they wish to be adjudicated (regardless of the gender of the role) OR they may be adjudicated based on the gender of the role they played.
 All casting or script change requests for performances in the NHSMTA program must be approved beforehand.